turnerlabs/harbor-compose/compose-reference.md

 ### healthcheckIntervalSeconds

 This value determines how often (in seconds) the platform health check (or liveness probe) is performed.
-Default is 10 seconds.  *Use caution when increasing this value as it could cause increased application downtime in the case of container crashes.
+Default is 10 seconds.
+Value must be >= healthcheckTimeoutSeconds.  *Use caution when increasing this value as it could cause increased application downtime in the case of container crashes.

 ```yaml
 shipments: